Catering and events

 The University's preferred method of payment for catering, events & entertainment is the corporate credit card.

-Staff with a corporate credit card are expected to use their card to pay for all catering and entertainment services.
-In the event the expenditure exceeds the credit limit or you don't hold a corporate credit card, a Requisition must be raised in ePro prior to the event / entertainment taking place (the Entertainment Expenditure form Excel / Interactive PDF must be attached).
+Staff with a corporate credit card are expected to use their card to pay for all catering, events and entertainment services.
+In the event the expenditure exceeds the credit limit or you don't hold a corporate credit card, a Requisition must be raised in eProcurement prior to the event / entertainment taking place (the Entertainment Expenditure form Excel / Interactive PDF must be attached).

 - What is FBT?

 A fringe benefit is a benefit provided to an employee (or their associate).
 Benefits can also be provided by a third party under an arrangement with the employer.
 An employee can be a current, future or former employee.

 Entertainment related FBT may arise from providing employees and associates with the following;

 - entertainment by way of food, drink or recreation